 The shift: from “best charities to donate to” to “ask the AI”

 The nonprofit sector has always depended on trust, relationships, and reputation.
 Donors give to organizations they know, organizations recommended by people they trust, or organizations that show up when they search online.
-But the starting point of that giving journey has moved — first from direct mail to Google, and now from Google to AI chatbots.
+But the starting point of that giving journey has moved — first from direct mail to Google, and now from Google to AI assistants.

 63% of individual donors research organizations online before making a gift, according to Giving USA’s 2025 annual report on philanthropy.
 The Blackbaud Institute’s 2024 Charitable Giving Report found that online giving grew 7.4% year over year, with online channels now accounting for 13% of total charitable revenue.
 The Association of Fundraising Professionals (AFP) reports that digital-first donor acquisition has surpassed direct mail for the first time among donors under 50.

-Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI chatbots and virtual agents.
-ChatGPT surpassed 5.8 billion monthly visits by mid-2025, making it one of the top 10 most-visited sites on the planet.
-Perplexity AI grew to over 100 million monthly visits by Q4 2024.
-Pew Research Center found that 23% of US adults had used ChatGPT by early 2024 — a figure that rises to 43% among adults aged 18–29, the demographic driving the growth of peer-to-peer fundraising and recurring giving.
+That digital-first behavior is now colliding with the AI wave.
+Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI assistants.
+Major AI platforms now handle billions of monthly visits.
+Pew Research Center found that 23% of US adults had used AI tools by early 2024 — a figure that rises to 43% among adults aged 18–29, the demographic driving the growth of peer-to-peer fundraising and recurring giving.

 The queries are changing too.
-Instead of typing “best charities to donate to” into Google and getting a list of aggregator sites and articles, a donor asks ChatGPT: “What are the most effective charities for clean water?” or “Which organizations help homeless veterans?” or “Help me find a reputable charity for disaster relief.”
+Instead of typing “best charities to donate to” into Google and getting a list of aggregator sites and articles, a donor asks AI: “What are the most effective charities for clean water?” or “Which organizations help homeless veterans?” or “Help me find a reputable charity for disaster relief.”
 The AI responds with a narrative answer — mentioning specific organizations — and the donor follows that recommendation without ever seeing your nonprofit in a search result.

-The traditional funnel — Google search → Charity Navigator → organization website → donation — is being bypassed entirely.
+A 2025 Blackbaud Institute survey found that 31% of donors under 45 had used AI tools to research charitable giving options — up from effectively zero two years prior.
+The traditional funnel — Google search, Charity Navigator, organization website, donation — is being bypassed entirely.
 And the nonprofit sector, where 67% of organizations have annual budgets under $1 million (National Council of Nonprofits, 2024) and most lack dedicated marketing staff, is particularly vulnerable to this shift.

 Who AI actually recommends when donors ask